nbhankes/nbhankes/README.md

 🔭 I’m a recent [#vetswhocode](https://vetswhocode.io/) coding bootcamp graduate. <br>
 🌞 By day, I work as a research & development and QA/QC chemist. <br>
-🌜 By night, I study to intimately understand the most popular languages and frameworks and apply this knowledge building projects. <br>
+🌜 By night and early morning, I study to understand the most popular languages and frameworks and apply this knowledge building projects. <br>
 🚀 My goal is to become a professional software developer that helps create the future.

-I spend my nights building my proficiency in ↪️ HTML, CSS, JavaScript, Git, Node, React, Apollo, and GraphQL
+I spend my nights and early mornings building my proficiency in ↪️ HTML, CSS, JavaScript, Git, Node, React, Apollo, and GraphQL

 I'm excited to learn these next ↪️ Python & Rust